Bartekkz/RLCookBook/notes/policies/stochastic/categorical/README.md

 You build a neural netowork model for categorical policy the same as You would build it for typical supervised learning  classification task.
 For example:

 • input is the observation
-• then we have a neural network model with some architecture (Linear layers or Conv layers) depending on the input
+• then we have a neural network model with some architecture (Linear layers, Conv layers, etc.) depending on the input
-• last layer in the network is the Linear layer that gives you *logits for each action
+• last layer in the network is the Linear layer that gives you *logit for each action
-• finally we have a *softmax to convert logits into probabilities
+• finally we have a *softmax function to convert logits into probabilities

 ## Where Categorical Policies are used?
 Categorical policies are used in discrete action spaces.